 We can also choose to turn to the right once the bridge of the river Piles and walk towards the fairground, permanent headquarters of the Ethnographic Museum of the People of Asturias and space in which La Semana Negra Gijon, the Fair of Samples of Asturias and other cultural and commercial events.
 After the last extension, the Exhibition Center has almost 160.000 square meters.
 In the immediate vicinity is the Isabel La Católica Park, occupying a privileged environment of gardens and ponds, very close also to the Football Stadium of The Molinón.
 Beyond the stadium begins the residential district of Somió, one of the first city-gardens that were built in Spain.
 One of these houses welcomes Evaristo Valle Foundation, a museum dedicated to the painter and his work.

-We continue with our East orientation; A little further away from the city center we can visit the Labor University, part of its campus have been reconverted and expanded to meet the needs again Art Center of La Laboral, the flagship of a larger project: the City of Culture, which will try to make full use of the space of the old University.
-A mammoth building as a whole, two and a half times larger than El Escorial, built during the dictatorship by the architect Luis Moya Blanco and considered the most important architectural work of Asturias in the twentieth century.
+We continue with our East orientation; A little further away from the city center we can visit the Labor University, part of its campus have been reconverted and expanded to meet the needs again Art Center of La Laboral, the flagship of a broader project: the City of Culture, which will try to take full advantage of the space of the old University.
+A mammoth building as a whole, two and a half times larger than El Escorial, built during the dictatorship by the architect Luis Moya Blanco and considered the most important architectural work of Asturias in the XNUMXth century.

 In the vicinity of La Laboral a modern technological park has been developed and planned Atlantic Botanical Garden, a space of 16 hectares designed to house more than 30.000 plants and up to 2.000 different species.